 Know Your Master Parts List

 The master parts list is more than a list of uniquely numbered and named parts.
-It encompasses all you need to know to order, build, receive, and qualify your parts – drawings, specifications, the approved manufacturers list (AML) and the approved vendors list (AVL).
+It encompasses all you need to know to order, build, receive, and qualify your parts – drawings, specifications, the approved manufacturers list (AML), and the approved vendors list (AVL).
 Since this information is gathered and used by many different departments across your company, create a centralized, revision-controlled system so that all departments have a common reference point for part information.
 Centralization makes it easy to unearth, and then repair, gaps in required data, which will reduce the risk of costly purchasing mistakes.
-Make sure to establish a list of current acceptable parts to reduce the likelihood of incorporating obsolete components into new designs.
+Make sure to establish a list of currently acceptable parts to reduce the likelihood of incorporating obsolete components into new designs.